 I was going to use staples to attach the fabric to the frame, but the fabric was so thin, I decided to use Hercules tape instead.
 It worked great!
 I put the tape on the frame first, and then laid the frame on top of the fabric, and starting in the center of the bottom side pulled the fabric up and stuck it, and worked from the center out to the corners.
 I did the same to the opposite end, leaving the sides until last, and pulling it very taut.
 It didn’t take long, and kept the screen nice and smooth.

 Then I cut my logo on my Silhouette and weeded out the areas that I wanted the paint to go through.
 That took concentration, as my brain wanted to take out the wrong ones.
 LOL.
 I used Orafol 651 vinyl, so that it would be permanent and waterproof.
-I carefully put the vinyl “sticker” in the screen.
-I sat the frame on my cutting mat to do this, and it worked out really well using the squares to keep everything straight.
+Then, I carefully put the vinyl “sticker” in the screen.
+I sat the frame on my cutting mat to do this.
+It worked out really well using the squares to keep everything straight.

-I don’t have a picture, but after applying the vinyl, I filled in the space between it and the frame with painters tape.
-I didn’t want to drip anything where it didn’t belong!
+After applying the vinyl, I filled in the space between it and the frame with painters tape.
+This helped insure I didn’t drip anything where it didn’t belong!

 I watched videos of screen printing, and used things I had around the house instead of buying a squeegee.
-I am pretty pleased with my results!
-I finished by heat setting them with an iron.
-Once the screen was made it didn’t take long to do the prints, and my mind is spinning with the possibilities!
+The results are pretty good I think!
+The project was finished by heat setting them with an iron.
+Once the screen was made it didn’t take long to do the prints.
+My mind is spinning with the possibilities!

 Now, onto the packing!